WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/contexts.md

 A returned value of zero means the rendering loop should not block for events, that is, render the next frame as soon as possible.
 This happens for example if an animation is playing.
 A non-zero, finite value means a delay in seconds until the update and render loop should be invoked again.
 Infinity means there is no reason to redraw the content at all unless a platform event is received.
 This is the usual case if there are no custom elements or running animations.

-You can see this in action by tweaking the `power_save` flag passed to `Backend::Process()` function in the [provided samples](https://github.com/mikke89/RmlUi/blob/master/Samples/basic/loaddocument/src/main.cpp).
-This is implemented in most of the [included backends](https://github.com/mikke89/RmlUi/tree/master/Backends), take a look at the `RmlUi_Backend_….cpp` files to see how this functionality is integrated there.
+You can see this in action by tweaking the `power_save` flag passed to `Backend::Process()` function in the [provided samples](https://github.com/mikke89/APUI/blob/master/Samples/basic/loaddocument/src/main.cpp).
+This is implemented in most of the [included backends](https://github.com/mikke89/APUI/tree/master/Backends), take a look at the `APUI_Backend_….cpp` files to see how this functionality is integrated there.

 ### Custom contexts